Introduction to Acute Coronary Syndrome

 Acute Coronary Syndrome Treatment

 Initially, treatment of ACS should be focused on restoring blood flow to the heart as quickly and effectively as possible to minimize damage.
 Additionally, symptoms such as chest pain should also be addressed.
-Long term treatment goals should be targeted towards maintaining proper heart function and lowering the risk of a similar occurrence happening again.
-The following are types of medications that may be used for ACS.
+Long-term treatment goals should be targeted toward maintaining proper heart function and lowering the risk of a similar occurrence happening again.
+The following are types of medications that may be used for ACS:

-This type of medications may be useful in the early stages of ACS treatment as they are used to help breakup blood clots that may be the cause of the event.
+This type of medication may be useful in the early stages of ACS treatment as they are used to help break up blood clots that may be the cause of the event.
 Examples of thrombolytic drugs are reteplase, anistreplase, tenecteplase, and streptokinase.

 Antiplatelet drugs are commonly used to reduce the risk of blood clot formation, often for a predetermined amount of time after a cardiac event.
 Examples of antiplatelet drugs include aspirin, clopidogrel, and prasugrel.

 Nitroglycerin is commonly prescribed to clients with a history or high risk of heart events.
 It is intended to be used in emergency situations to help maintain blood flow to the heart until further treatment can be received.
 Nitroglycerin is typically dissolved under the tongue and works by rapidly dilating blood vessels, allowing blood the room to flow past a blockage.

 Angiotensin Converting Enzyme Inhibitors (ACE-Inhibitors)

-A mainstay for the treatment of hypertension, ACE Inhibitors can also provide significant benefit to clients with ACS.
+ACE Inhibitors can also provide significant benefits to clients with ACS as a mainstay for the treatment of hypertension.
 ACE Inhibitors help to protect the heart by reducing blood pressure, and also provide protective benefits to the kidneys as well.
 Examples include lisinopril and enalapril.

 Angiotensin Receptor Blockers (ARBs)

 Similar to ACE-Inhibitors, ARBs are typically used to lower blood pressure and provide some mortality benefit.
 ARBs are never used in conjunction with ACE-Inhibitors, a client is placed on either one or the other at any given time.
 Examples include losartan, candesartasn, and valsartan.